therundhati/therundhati.github.io/_pages/cv.md

 Extracurricular Activities
 ======
+* Beginner Ballerina, The Lewis Foundation of Classical Ballet (2022)
 * Fellow, Youth Leadership and Engagement for Social Action, LEAD India (2021)
 * Awarded for Cumulative Outstanding Contribution to Cultural Activities, IITD (2020)
 * Awarded for Outstanding Contribution to Board for Student Publications, IITD (2020)